After years of development and investigations in the Storage field we are proud to present the Open-E NAS-R3.

 A hardware RAID controllers’ expansion capability supports the increase of size of existing units without removing data.

-Open-E software allows user to monitor hardware status using motherboard's sensors, including: temperatures, voltages, fans speeds.
+Open-E software allows a user to monitor hardware status using motherboard's sensors, including: temperatures, voltages, fans speeds.

 The NAS-R3 uses SNMP for monitoring data throughput, Central Processing Unit (CPU) and Random Access Memory (RAM) usage to name a few.